Corpus Christi Courthouse 1898

 How long does a survey take?

 We are here to serve you and will complete the project in the timeline specified by you.
-A good rule of thumb is to allow 3-5 working days (weather permitting) to complete your survey; however, we will expedite any order upon request.
+A good rule of thumb is to allow 2-3 weeks (weather permitting on business days) to complete your survey; however, we will expedite any order upon request.
 Please give us a call and let us know how fast you need it.

 How much does it cost?